kevinbeaty/underarm/README.md

 [![Build Status](https://secure.travis-ci.org/kevinbeaty/underscore-transducer.svg)](http://travis-ci.org/kevinbeaty/underscore-transducer)

-Transducers using the familiar API from  [Underscore.js][1] that closely follows the [Clojure implementation][5] with extra goodies like lazy generators and callback processes.
+Use [transducers-js][10] with the familiar API from  [Underscore.js][1] with extra goodies like lazy generators and callback processes.

 If you would like to know how transducers work, check out [this video][2] or [this article][3].
 Also see the [Demo and Documentation][4] for this library.